State Fair Foods

 If you’re on the hunt for something savory, you can get an order of deep fried pickles to go along with your foot-long “Party Pup,” which is a hand-dipped, homemade corn dog.
 If that’s not enough pork for you, you can always finish off the day with bacon-wrapped pork belly on a stick or a bacon-wrapped hot dog.

 The folks at the Indiana State Fair really aren’t afraid to experiment.
 They’re so adventurous that they literally decided to take a traditional grilled cheese sandwich and flip it inside out.
 What does that mean exactly?
 First, they stuff sourdough bread with delicious gouda cheese.
 Then they put mild cheddar on the outside of the bread and toast it all up until it’s melty on the inside and crunchy on the outside.
 Pure genius.

 But the indulgent fair foods don’t stop there.
 You can also order a slice of deep fried sugar cream pie topped with chocolate sauce and powdered sugar.
 Or grab an order of “piggy popcorn,” which are bites of deep fried pork cutlets topped with a sweet Hawaiian chili sauce.

 Thanksgiving Egg Roll, North Carolina State Fair

-Though the North Carolina State Fair takes place Oct.
-11-21, you’ll feel like it’s already November when you taste this savory morsel.
+Though the North Carolina State Fair takes place in October, you’ll feel like it’s already November when you taste this savory morsel.
 The Thanksgiving eggroll combines turkey, mashed potatoes, gravy, stuffing and cranberries in a deep-fried bundle of deliciousness.
 And yes, a food coma is guaranteed, just like it is on Thanksgiving Day.